laminlabs/publishprs/README.md

-# publishprs: Analyze GitHub contributions

-A simple Python API to fetch and plot GitHub contributions across repositories.
+# publishprs: Publish pull requests in a private repo to a public repo

 Install: